+Name:

+Campus Name:

+Phone Number/Email:

-Name: Campus Name: Phone Number/Email:] - The ganization Name], by itself or by its agents, extends this invitation of membership ("bid") to you. embership Recruitment Acceptance Binding Agreement ("MRABA").
-It is a confecence ("NPC") and both parties will have access to the signed agreement By signing the MRABA, Initial each statement.
-I understand and agree that each of these statements is true: I am willing to accep ot a bid from the sorority named above.
-If I am not eligible to o join, this bid may be revoked.
-RABA, I cannot accept any other bid from an NPC sorority until the beginning of ment process on this campus. of the out break my pledge or the sorority breaks the pledge, I understand I am not ferent NPC sorority on this campus until the start of the next primary recruitme nitiated into an NPC sorority.
-I understand that if I join an NPC sorority and d member of that sorority, I cannot join another NPC member organization, ircumstance. choose to I have read and understa and this MRABA.
+[Chapter Name] chapter of [Organization The Name], by itself or by its agents, extends this invitation of membership ("bid") to you.

+This form is called the Membership Recruitment Acceptance Binding Agreement ("MRABA").
+It is a contract with the National Panhellenic Conference ("NPC") and both parties will have access to the signed agreement.

+By signing the MRABA, I understand and agree that each of these statements is true: Initial each statement.

+I am willing to accept a bid from the sorority named above.

+If I am not eligible to join, this bid may be revoked.

+- After signing this MRABA, I cannot accept any other bid from an NPC sorority until the beginning of the next primary recruitment process on this campus. - If I accept this bid but break my pledge or the sorority breaks the pledge, I understand I am not eligible to be pledged by a different NPC sorority on this campus until the start of the next primary recruitment. - I have never been initiated into an NPC sorority.
+I understand that if I join an NPC sorority and choose to become an initiated member of that sorority, I cannot join another NPC member organization, regardless of any circumstance.

+I have read and understand this MRABA.
 I agree to its terms and I am bound by its terms.

 Signature: Date: